Kimmy Repond: 2024–2025 season

 In mid-December, Repond would win her second national title at the 2025 Swiss Championships.
 The following month, she competed at the 2025 European Championships in Tallinn, Estonia, Repond placed third in the short program, winning a small bronze medal.
 Before the free skate, however, she fell ill which impacted her performance, where she fell twice, placing fifth in that segment and dropping to fourth place overall.
 “I feel a little bit sad and disappointed because obviously, I wanted more,” said Repond after the free skate.
 “I can’t really explain the mistake on the loop, but I do understand the mistake on the flip.
 After the loop-Axle, I just felt very tired, and I think that probably comes from being ill and not being back to my full strength.

 She subsequently closed the season by finishing twelfth at the 2025 World Championships in Boston, Massachusetts, United States.
 This placement, in addition to Livia Kaiser's twenty-third place finish, won Switzerland two quotas for women's singles skating at the 2026 Winter Olympics.
 “I’m a little bit disappointed,” admitted Repond.
 “I’m very relieved that I stayed in 12th and secured the two spots for the Olympics next season.
 It’s going to be an important one.”

-2025–2026 season
+2025–2026 season: Milano Cortina Olympics

 Although assigned to compete at the 2025 Cup of China and the 2025 NHK Trophy, Repond opted to withdraw from both events due to a foot injury she sustained as early as January.
 She subsequently also withdrew from her two Challenger Series assignments, the 2025 CS Warsaw Cup and 2025 CS Tallinn Trophy, set to take place in late fall.